-IT insurance is a collection of insurance coverages needed by consultants and businesses focused on delivering technology, computer, or IT services to protect against third-party liability claims.
+IT insurance is a collection of insurance coverages that protect against third-party liability claims for consultants and businesses focused on delivering technology, computer, or IT services.
 The two main tech insurance coverage types are professional liability and general liability insurance.
-The average cost of IT insurance ranges between $650 and $1,300 per year.
+The cost of IT insurance ranges between $1,100 and $2,000 per year.

 Top IT Insurance Providers